⚛️

 QuTIpy (Quantum Theory of Information for Python; pronounced /cutiɛ paɪ/) is an open source library that makes performing calculations with quantum states, channels and protocols, quick and easy.

 QuTIpy (Quantum Theory of Information for Python; pronounced /cutiɛ paɪ/) is an open source Python library that’s used for performing calculations with quantum states and channels.
-While there are many quantum information theory toolboxes that allow the user to perform basic operations such as the partial transposition, new tests are constantly discovered.
+While there are many quantum information theory toolboxes that allow the user to perform basic operations such as the , new tests are constantly discovered.

 The core of QuTIpy package is a suite of mathematical functions that make working with quantum states, channels and protocols, quick and easy.